Gaia3D/mago-3d-tiler/manual.md

 ### Converting Point-Clouds data (Point Clouds)

 When converting point-clouds data, the following default options are available for conversion.
+If the input data is "las", the "-outputType" will automatically be "pnts".

 ```
 java -jar mago-3d-tiler.jar -input "/input_path/las" -inputType "las" -output "/output_path/las"